Synthetic vs. Real Training Data for Visual Navigation: Experiments

 \subsection{SOTA comparison}

-To study \textbf{Q2.}, we compared \MethodNameSim with topological navigation methods from previous work (see Appendix~\ref{sec:appendix_sota_baselines}), trained with real-world data.
-We extend the experiment setup from Sec.~\ref{sec:sim_vs_real} by introducing a new route type with illumination change between map collection and deployment.
-Additionally, we conducted a controlled study on illumination change in which we captured maps on one easy route under regular indoor lighting (\SI{220}{\lux}~\citep{dilaura_lighting_2011}) and dim lighting (\SI{25}{\lux}).
+To study \textbf{Q2.}, we compared \MethodNameSim with topological navigation methods from previous work, trained with real-world data.
+We only considered methods that can run onboard the robot, which rules out larger models such as CrossFormer~\citep{doshi_scaling_2024}.
+The baseline models were deployed with the author-provided model checkpoints.

+We extend the experiment setup of Sec.~\ref{sec:sim_vs_real} with a new route type with illumination change between map collection and deployment.
+Additionally, we conducted a controlled study on illumination change in which we captured maps on one easy route under regular indoor lighting~\citep{dilaura_lighting_2011} (\SI{220}{\lux}) and dim lighting (\SI{25}{\lux}).
 During testing, illumination was progressively transitioned between these two levels.

 \textbf{Results} of the SOTA comparison are shown in Table~\ref{tab:sota_experiment}.
-NoMAD performs surprisingly poorly - we hypothesize the diffusion-based method to be less robust to variation in cameras and embodiments. \MethodName outperforms other methods across every route category.
+NoMAD performs surprisingly poorly.
+We hypothesize the diffusion-based method to be less robust to variation in cameras and embodiments. \MethodName outperforms other methods across every route category.
 The baselines struggle with segments that require sharp turns, often failing to navigate effectively toward the goal.
 We hypothesize this is caused by the limited receptive fields of their convolutional goal-conditioning modules.
 In contrast, \MethodName’s binocular encoder allows it to associate observation and goal image features even under wide baseline changes (see Fig.~\ref{fig:obs_goal_attn}).
-The performance differences were the most drastic on

-routes with illumination change.
+The performance differences were the most drastic on routes with illumination change.
 The baselines struggle with even moderate changes, while \MethodName's performance is consistent across illuminations.
 With controlled illumination change (Fig.~\ref{fig:control_exp_illuminatinons_example}), both ViNT and \MethodName perform well when the deployment illumination is close to the reference, but as the difference grows, ViNT degrades and fails completely.
 With the \SI{25}{\lux} map, it only succeeds if the deployment illumination is the same.
 In contrast, \MethodName succeeds under all conditions with both references.
 This robustness is likely due to \MethodName’s use of a pre-trained visual encoder, which helps bridge appearance gaps — including those caused by lighting changes.